EmilRamsvik/Digital-Garden/blog/How to not solve this problem with Machine Learning Part 1.md

   - "#machine-learning"
   - "#machine-learning/scoping"
 slug: How-to-not-solve-this-problem-with-Machine-Learning-Part-1
-title: "# How to not solve this problem with Machine Learning Part 1"
+title: How to not solve this problem with Machine Learning Part 1
 ---
 # How to not solve this problem with Machine Learning Part 1

 In recent years, AI has become such a hyped-up concept that all and their housecats want to use artificial intelligence.
 Moreover, it has become the silver bullet answer at the bottom bullet point of the slide deck.
 I get it.
 ChatGPT showed the amazing capabilities of large language models, and I am astonished almost daily by the capabilities and use cases.
-However, I want to discuss how we approach problems in business and how we can work smarter and use machine learning as a highly efficient tool when it is needed and not as a Swiss Army silver knifebullet.
+However, I want to discuss how we approach problems in business and how we can work smarter and use machine learning as a highly efficient tool when it is needed and not as a Swiss Army silver knife bullet.

 <!-- truncate -->
 # The sad reality of ML in non-tech